A cooling job market could help to ease inflation

 "It's a mixed picture," Powell told reporters this week.
 "I don't see the case for real softening just yet."

-Posted job openings rebounded in September, after dropping the month before, so there are once again nearly two vacant jobs for every unemployed worker.
+A separate report from the Labor Department this week showed posted job openings rebounded in September, after dropping the month before, so there were once again nearly two vacant jobs for every unemployed worker.

 "The labor market continues to be out of balance, with demand substantially exceeding the supply of available workers," Powell said.

 As a result, employers have to pay more to attract workers.
+Average wages in October were up 4.7% from a year ago, compared to a 5% increase in September.
 While wage growth has eased slightly in recent months, wages are still climbing faster than inflation watchdogs would like.

 Powell said he and his colleagues have not seen signs of the kind of wage-price spiral that fueled runaway inflation in the 1970s.
 But they're not taking any chances.